Short-handed Husky men gearing up for ‘NBA-type of schedule’ with five games in 11 days

 Theoretically, Washington State, which finishes with back-to-back games against Washington and Oregon State before a home finale against Oregon, could revive its postseason hopes with a five-game winning streak and a couple of upset victories in the Pac-12 Tournament.

-The hard-luck Cougars are 0-6 in games decided by 3 points or less, including Sunday’s 62-60 loss at then-No. 17 USC, which was decided on Trojans Boogie Ellis shot with 0.2 seconds left.
+The hard-luck Cougars are 0-6 in games decided by 3 points or fewer, including Sunday’s 62-60 loss at then-No. 17 USC, which was decided on Trojan Boogie Ellis’ shot with 0.2 seconds left.

 It was a bizarre game for Washington State, which converted 15 of 31 three-point attempts and was just 5 of 32 inside the arc.